Communication-Efficient Federated Optimization over Semi-Decentralized Networks: Acknowledgement

 \section{Acknowledgement}

-This work is supported in part by the grants ONR N00014-19-1-2404, NSF CIF-2007911, CNS-2148212, ECCS-2318441, and AFRL FA8750-20-2-0504.
+This work is supported in part by the grants ONR N00014-19-1-2404, NSF CIF-2007911, CNS-2148212, ECCS-2318441, AFRL FA8750-20-2-0504, and is supported in part by funds from federal agency and industry partners as specified in the Resilient \& Intelligent NextG Systems (RINGS) program.
 He Wang is also gratefully supported by the Bob Lee Gregory Fellowship at Carnegie Mellon University.